-English Placement Test and Course Assignments
+English Placement Tests and Course Assignments

-Incoming students will be given an English placement test and, on the basis of the results, will be assigned to English Composition 1 or given a waiver for the course and placed in Composition 2.
+Incoming students will be given English placement tests and, on the basis of the results, will be assigned to English Composition 1 or given a waiver for the course and placed in Composition 2.
 A few students might have their composition courses waived.

-- To fulfill the total number of credits needed for graduation, students given a waiver for English Composition 1 and/or Composition 2 should take an equivalent number of credits as additional SE Electives. - Students who do not demonstrate the English skills necessary to take English Composition 1 will first be required to take the Academic English Skills course (4 cr) / Basic Skills course (2 cr).
+- To fulfill the total number of credits needed for graduation, students given a waiver for English Composition 1 and/or Composition 2 should take an equivalent number of credits as additional SE Electives. - Students who do not demonstrate the English skills necessary to take English Composition 1 will first be required to take the Academic English Skills course (4 cr).
 This course will count towards graduation as FLA-wide Special Education Elective courses (SE).